Opinion by Richard Baird

 Selected by Richard Baird.

-November’s highlights included Jens Nilsson’s work for furniture and interior designers Maldini Studios, Architects Accreditation Council of Australia by Toko and Neue’s graphic identity for Den Norske Filmskolen.
-There were, however, five projects that stood out, and have made it into BP&O’s Best Of Series.
-These typically balance a strong singular concept, or an appropriate confluence of ideas, with a compelling visual character and clear communicative intention that appropriately plays with form, colour, type and layout, as well as material, texture, image and print finish.
+November’s highlights included Studio South’s graphic identity for property development opportunity Outline, The Studio’s work for Brilliant and Metric’s graphic identity for Vega Scene.
+There were, however, five projects that stood out and have made it into BP&O’s Best Of Series.
+Between them, these typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately play with form, colour, type and layout, as well as material, texture, image and print finish.